More about the GLT online Motor Learning Course

 Module Three: Acquiring, Retaining, & Transferring Golf SKills

 In this section, we're going to explain the basic principles of practice, and how to apply those principles to help golfers better transfer the skills they've acquired and retained.
 Matthew talks about the power law, variability practice, blocked practice, random practice & interleaved practice.
 Matthew then talks about observational learning, mental practice, and flipping the traditional Explanation Demonstration model on its head.
 A good friend of ours Dr. Tim Lee has been writing a series of articles talking on and around this particular subject calling Motor Learning for golf 'perceptual-sensory-motor-cognitive learning' that we think you'll enjoy.
+Head over to our blog after to check them out.

 Module Four: Feedback, & Effective Use of Training Aids